Outcomes Delivered by Discipline

 When to Buy

-• We buy when our quantitative decision rules identify an uptrend.
+• We evaluate buying opportunities when our quantitative decision rules identify an uptrend in the price of a security.

-• An uptrend is determined by a fund’s price rising above both the recent low of its upper band and a secondary intermediate-term moving average.
+• An uptrend is determined by a security’s price rising above both the recent low of its upper band and a secondary moving average.

-• A fund’s bands are generally defined by its historic volatility and are offset above and below a short-term exponential moving average.
+• A security’s bands are related to its historic volatility and are offset above and below a short-term exponential moving average.

 What to Buy